 The beach on Tavira Island is a must-visit if you’re ever in Tavira – I had enjoyed the coastline of Lagos, but this beach here is just amazingly beautiful and not crowded at all, at least when I was there!
 The weather in October was hot and great for sunbathing, but the waters were kindaaaaaa cold for a tropical person like me.
 Still, I braved the waters and had an amazing time just chilling out on this beach with V.

-The midday sun was blazing when we arrived on the island, so we hid out at a random eatery called Sunshine cafe for some lunch first – decent food, there are a bunch of restaurants on and of course you can’t be on the beach without some ice cold beer…
+The midday sun was blazing when we arrived on the island, so we hid out at a random eatery called Sunshine Cafe for some lunch first – decent food, there are a bunch of restaurants on and of course you can’t be on the beach without some ice cold beer…

 Our guesthouse awesomely provided each room in the house with a foldable beach umbrella, so we brought that along with us and saved some euros by not having to rent a cabana or deckchair along the beach.

-I spent my name alternating between hiding in the shade of my umbrella, to reading and journalling, and finally took the plunge in the rather cold waters.
+I spent my time alternating between hiding in the shade of my umbrella, to reading and journalling, and finally took the plunge in the rather cold waters.
 V had absolutely no problems with the water, so I think I’m just too used to the warm waters of Southeast Asia!

 If you have more time, you could also go birdwatching in the nature reserves on the island.
 There are also other beaches in different spots that you could check out – have a look at this list.